google/googleapis.dart/generated/googleapis/README.md

 #### Chrome Management API - chromemanagement v1

-The Chrome Management API is a suite of services that allows GSuite domain administrators to view, manage and gain insights on their Chrome OS and Chrome Browser devices and users.
+The Chrome Management API is a suite of services that allows Chrome administrators to view, manage and gain insights on their Chrome OS The Chrome Management API is a suite of services that allows GSuite domain administrators to view, manage and gain insights on their Chrome OS and Chrome Browser devices and users.

 Official API documentation: http://developers.google.com/chrome/management/